The following problems continue to plague innovators:

 - Uncertainty rules; flux is constant

-Many market research and innovation methods, philosophies (?) and techniques have been formulated to address these difficulties, yet improvements in capability seem merely piecemeal or incremental at best.
-In my experience advising companies on the front-end of innovation for the past 8 years, I see many unanswered questions that remain ripe for new approaches and perspectives.
+Many market research and innovation methods, perspectives and techniques have been formulated to address these difficulties, yet improvements in capability seem merely piecemeal or incremental at best.
+In my experience advising companies on the front-end of innovation for the past 10 years, I see many unanswered questions that remain ripe for new approaches.
 These include:

 - How can we better and more reliably “Know our opportunity, know our market, know our customers” before we generate ideas and concepts?